th2-net/th2-infra-operator/README.md

   # secret name to connect to cassandra database

 ingressHost: hostName
-# Ingress host used for ingress rules
+# host name that will be used inside ingress rules

 ```